wp-plugins/squirrly-seo/readme.txt

 And the best ones that we have (and the others don't):

-- Keyword research: find the perfect keywords for your articles
+ - *Keyword research*: find the perfect keywords for your articles
-- Inspiration box: pulls images, tweets, wikis and blogs, so that you can inspire yourself very fast on what to write in your article.
+ - *Inspiration box*: pulls images, tweets, wikis and blogs, so that you can inspire yourself very fast on what to write in your article.
-- Read industry-related blogs, straight from your wordpress.
+ - *Read industry-related blogs*, straight from your wordpress.
 The KeenSkim filter that we use, will mark the relevant content, so that you can reduce 60% of your reading time and start writing your next great article.
-- SEO Live Assistant: Checks your SEO in real time.
+ - *SEO Live Assistant*: Checks your SEO in real time.
 Before you click the Post button, you know if your article is perfectly optimized or not.